Yomguithereal/baobab-react/README.md

 You can install `baobab-react` through npm:

 ```
-npm install baobab-react
+# The module is not yet published on npm but will be soon

-# Or for the latest dev version
+# for the time being, you can install from git
 npm install git+https://github.com/Yomguithereal/baobab-react.git
 ```